 Streams of AI

-In 2024, journalist Liz Pelly published an investigation in Harper's Magazine uncovering an internal Spotify program called Perfect Fit Content, in which the company commissioned low-cost music from pseudonymous "ghost artists" specifically for its curated mood playlists, with internal analytics tracking which tracks delivered "improved margins."
 The logic was simple: if users are only half-listening, why pay full royalties?
 The question is whether AI is the natural next chapter of that same logic.
 Spotify says no, but the incentive structure raises questions.

 Consider what that trajectory looks like at scale.
 A 2024 study by CISAC, the global body representing over five million songwriters and composers, projects that 24% of music creators' revenues could be at risk by 2028.
 By then, the study projects that 60% of the music library market could be AI-generated.

-Spotify's public position is worth sitting with for a moment.
-In mid-2025, the company's head of artist partnerships Bryan Johnson stated there was "infinitely small consumption of fully AI-generated tracks on Spotify" and that there was "no dilution of the royalty pool by AI music."
-Six months later, Spotify's head of music Charlie Hellman announced that "AI is being exploited by bad actors to flood streaming services with low-quality slop to game the system and attempt to divert royalties away from authentic artists."
+Spotify's public position on AI-generated music is worth sitting with for a moment.
+In June 2025, the company's Head of Artist Partnerships Bryan Johnson stated there was "infinitely small consumption of fully AI-generated tracks on Spotify" and "no dilution of the royalty pool by AI music".
+Just six months later, Spotify's Head of Music Charlie Hellman described exploitation by bad actors creating low-quality slop to game the system and divert royalties.

 The steelman